 regenerate the elliptical beam parameters;

-recalculate the required power density values;
+recalculate the required power density values to meet the C/N criteria of § 1.2 of Annex 1 to Appendix 30B;

-using the criteria3 of Annex 3 and Annex 4 of Appendix 30B, determine whether the new allotment at that orbital position is compatible with the allotments and the assignments as mentioned in § 7.5 of Article 7.
+using the methods and criteriacontained in Appendices 1 and 2 to Attachment 1 to Resolution 170 (Rev.WRC-23), determine whether the new allotment at that orbital position is compatible with the allotments and the assignments as mentioned in § 7.5 of Article 7.

 Reasons: All requests from a new Member State received before 17 November 2007 had already been processed and implemented accordingly.
 WRC-23 decided that the methods and criteria contained in Appendices 1 and 2 to Attachment 1 to Resolution 170 (Rev.WRC-23) shall apply.